 Deep side-swept bangs are great for women who have thin hair and a large forehead.
 They look great even when you tie up your hair in a ponytail or a bun because they manage to make your hair look thicker.

 When you have extremely thin hair, going for layers may not be a good idea.
-Opt for blunt hair instead.
+Opt for a blunt cut instead.
 Blunt hair will make your hair fall straight, which will make it look thicker.
-Take a close look at Emma Stone’s hair.
+Take a close look at Emma Stone’s lob hair.
 Though it is not very thick, it certainly looks like it.

 Whether big or small, waves make your hair look bouncy and thicker.
 To make them look more natural, begin the waves a little away from the roots.
 This makes them flow seamlessly.